dmham86/CrowdBrew/README.md

-CROWD BREW
+# CROWD BREW

-A website for rating and sharing homebrews.
+CrowdBrew is a website for rating and sharing homebrews.
 All homebrewers that have ever shared their brews with friends and family know that their feedback is not very helpful.
-"That's good!" or "I really like it!" doesn't help you brew better beer.
+"That's good!" or "I really like it!" doesn't help you brew better beer (especially when they're lying).
 CrowdBrew is designed to draw more useful feedback out of tasters and collect that into useful information about how to improve the brew.

-required
+Crowd Brew has a node.js frontend and django rest framework backend

+## Required Libraries
-pip
+#### pip
 - Pillow
 - djangorestframework
 - drf-nested-routers